ICOS-Carbon-Portal/drupal/modules/custom/cp_community_hub/README.md

     4) Add block to bottom section -- create content block, add text that should appear when no user group is selected, e.g. `Tell us what your role is, and we’ll show you what you need...`
     5) Save layout.

+## Hide h1

+Go to `/admin/structure/block` and, for page title, click Configure.
+Add the page's alias (from above) to list of pages on which page title is hidden.

 ## Create taxonomy terms for "User groups"

 Go to `/admin/structure/taxonomy/manage/community_user_groups/overview` and add user groups.
 Reorder as desired.